billthefarmer/blog/blog/content/post/download-playlist-video.md

     cdn_hash=fa429b99fe263a5cdb34180778526c39" -o "seg-#1-v1-a1.ts"
 ```

-Then use an editor like emacs to remove everything except for the file
+Then use an editor like `emacs` or your favourite text editor to
-name from the index file.
+remove everything except for the file names from the index file.

 ```shell
 #EXTM3U